antonio-marasescu/the-stc-repository/random-thoughts.md

 2. Experiences
 3. Emotions

+They by itself are powerful starting places, but you can gain different levels of value if you try to compose them, to make one category affect the other.

 ## Ideas
 These can come from the following sources:
 1. Ideas gained from outside sources
-  - Learned from introspection of oneself
+  - Learned from introspection of one-self
   ```
    Examples:
    - Thinking about different issues or happenings in your life and how to modify them (improving a situation, different approach in a conversation, etc)